josefadamcik/resumeng/index.md

 **Smarcoms** | Czech Republic | January 2006 – January 2018

 Full-stack development role spanning web, mobile, and backend technologies.
-Rapidly progressed from student developer to a senior technical contributor over a 12-year tenure.
+Progressed from student developer to a senior technical contributor over a 12-year tenure.

-- Architected and developed the **Bizzy enterprise booking system** (Java/Spring/Hibernate) used by numerous sports centers.
+- Architected and developed the Bizzy enterprise booking system (Java/Spring/Hibernate) used by numerous sports centers.

 - Led backend and mobile development for the Shopin retail guide, transitioning the mobile platform from hybrid to native Android.